 Then, I would take out ads for these articles.
 Perhaps on the banned platform, but perhaps on other platforms–to seed virality on the banned platform!
 Perhaps with the semi-click-bait text in the ads as well.

 All very A/B tested, of course.

-Thus, I could thus seed popular conversation on an issue–and ensure it is framed in the way I want it to be framed.
+Thus, I could seed popular conversation on an issue and ensure it is framed in the way I want it to be framed.

 Importantly, this strategy is much more effective than merely taking out ads.
-But it is much more expensive, time-consuming.
+But it is also much more expensive and time-consuming.
 It requires sufficient time and resources to execute well.
-And as a result, small-up-and-coming politicians can’t compete with The Big Boys because they rarely have the time or the money. (“Rarely” because they’re often supported by Other Big Boys in the background and thus do have access to the resources needed.)
+And as a result, small-up-and-coming politicians can’t compete with The Big Boys because they rarely have the time or the money.
+I say rarely because they’re often supported by Other Big Boys in the background and thus do have access to the resources needed.

-A result of all of these is that the advertising becomes almost indistinguishable from news.
-And over time the “almost indistinguishable” becomes “fully indistinguishable.”
-So what Facebook is really doing is just putting another nail in the coffin of the idea that “news” (and “news media”) could be separated from “advertising.”
+A result of all of these is that advertising becomes almost indistinguishable from the news.
+And over time the “almost indistinguishable” becomes “fully indistinguishable”.
+Facebook is putting another nail in the coffin of the idea that “news” (and “news media”) could be separated from “advertising”.
 That has long been a truism, it is likely that “once upon a time” there was a bit more wiggle room and that independent news, even in some minor flicker of a flame existed.
-But Facebook is now helping extinguish that last bits of the flame.
+But Facebook is now helping extinguish the last bits of the flame.